zbchristian/BatteryMonitor/Readme.md

 Concept
 -------
+- Settings: define time intervals and used channels in the `#define` section of the code
+- Setup: reduce CPU clock to save power, setup timers and the external ADC
+- Loop: interrupt every 1ms to determine the required action.
+Read the battery voltage and current, calculate the Ah and power and store current battery state to flash
 - The BLE connection is initialized by the phone
 - A sign-on message is expected by the ESP32.
 This is a hash value of the current time (salt) and a pre-shared pass phrase.
 - If the message is not received, the BLE connection is terminated.
+- For the first 60 seconds the connection is possible without the passphrase
 - Data are send to the APP every second as a block of 20 bytes.
 The values are 16 bit integer values, which have been scaled to reflect the predefined number og significant digits.